 EDLD 580.
 Data Analysis for Campus Improvement.
 3 Hours.

 This course is designed to focus on analyzing and interpreting campus and community data for decision making necessary to promote the success of all children.
 Special emphasis will be on continuous improvement of the campus through the use of analysis of demographic, perception, learning, and school process data.
 Additionally, the course focuses on the development of educators as leaders in assessment, research, and evaluation.

 EDLD 588.
 Principal Internship.
 3 Hours.

 This course is designed as a field-based course in which the student practices acquired skills and theories in an educational setting at the middle level management position.
-Prerequisite: Program Director's approval and passing the TExES Principal Certification exam.
+Prerequisite: Program Coordinator's approval.

 EDLD 589.
 Individual Study.
 3 Hours.

 This course is designed for individual instruction.
 It may be repeated when topics vary.

 The Doctoral Seminar provides support and information to help graduate students in the Doctor of Education programs to successfully navigate the doctoral process.
 This course will focus on graduate level writing skills, writing literature reviews, APA formatting, use of library and university systems, and requisite skills to be successful in the program.
 Prerequisite: Admission into the doctoral program.